schofield-lab/schofield-lab.github.io/join/index.md

 Our work combines atomic-scale experiment and theory to understand semiconductors and 2D materials, within a collaborative and supportive research environment.

-If you’re a prospective PhD student — or an MSci/undergraduate looking for a project — please [email Professor Schofield](/contact) with your **CV and transcript**.
-We can discuss possible project directions and identify the funding route that best suits your background and goals.
+If you’re a prospective PhD student -- or an MSci/undergraduate looking for a project -- please [email Professor Schofield](/contact) with your **CV and transcript**.
+We can discuss possible project directions and, for PhD students, identify the funding route that best suits your background and goals.
 A few of the main schemes are listed below.

 We also host international visitors and collaborators.
-Previous postdocs and PhD visitors have joined us from Australia, India, France, and the USA.
+Previous postdocs and PhD visitors have joined us from the UK, Australia, India, France, and the USA.
 If you’re interested in exploring a joint visit or applying for funding together, please feel free to get in touch.

 {% endcapture %}